AllenInstitute/HMBA_BasalGanglia_Consensus_Taxonomy/README.md

 ## Update log

+### 9/11/2025
+Identified from spatial data and re-inspection of taxonomy constellation diagram that Human cluster 23 is misidentified as STR D1 Striosome, should be STR D1 Matrix

 ### 8/1/2025
 Identified that SN GATA3-PAX8 GABA is sampled in Human but cells were filtered for a yet unknown reason.
   * `Notebook`: